amor71/LiuAlgoTrader/docs/source/Backtesting.rst

 stocks and decide how to act upon them.
 Swing-trading on the other hand do not act on second, or even minute resolutions.
-Back-testing entire trading days, second by second on the entire stock universe can be done, however it requires downloading of massive amounts of data, and computation power and is not avaliable out of the box w/ the provided momenum scanner.
+Back-testing entire trading days, second by second on the entire stock universe can be done, however it requires downloading massive amounts of data, and computation power and is not available out of the box with the provided momentum scanner.
 For more details on how to customize scanners to achieve such behavior, see the `Scanners` documentation page.

-Perfecting a day-trading strategy can be done by running LiuAlgoTrader framework on a paper-account, followed by back-testing using thereplay approach.
+Perfecting a day-trading strategy can be done by running LiuAlgoTrader framework on a paper-account, followed by back-testing using the replay approach.
 Such back-testing sessions allow improving strategies, but are less effective on scanners.

-Swing-trading on selected stocks can be effectivly done while back-testing strategies over long period of data.
+Swing-trading on selected stocks can be effectively done while back-testing strategies over long period of data.
 For swing-trading it is less effective to replay a specific trading-session, since the bigger picture matter more.

-Back-testing for Swing-trading is avaliable out of the box, and does not require specliazed scanners or hardware.
+Back-testing for Swing-trading is avalaible out of the box, and does not require specialized scanners or hardware.

 Word of caution
 ***************

 Day-trading is hard, perfecting day-trading algorithms is harder.
-When replaying a day-trading session try to me minded to over-fitting and **hindsight bias**.
-Make it a habbit to always re-run strategy modifications on a large number of day-trading sessions, and avoid making alterations to fit a specific less-successful trading day.
+When replaying a day-trading session try to be aware of over-fitting and **hindsight bias**.
+Make it a habit to always re-run strategy modifications on a large number of day-trading sessions, and avoid making alterations to fit to a specific less-successful trading day.
 The more you day-trade on a paper-account, the more data you collect, which in turn make the back-testing more effective.
 Last but not least, make small incremental changes, each time on a single parameter and progress slowly.